 Board of Directors

-Tricia Gueulette is the National Director of Canadian Veterans Vocational Rehabilitation Services with WCG Services and leads a large, dedicated national team of vocational rehabilitation professionals to deliver quality programming for Veterans Affairs Canada and the Workplace Safety and Insurance Board of Ontario.
+Tricia Gueulette is the National Contract Manager with Canadian Veterans Vocational Rehabilitation Services with March of Dimes Canada and leads a large, dedicated national team of vocational rehabilitation professionals to deliver quality programming for Veterans Affairs Canada and the Workplace Safety and Insurance Board of Ontario.
 She has appeared as an expert witness before the Canadian Parliamentary Standing Committee on Veterans Affairs on the delivery of front-line health and well-being services for Canadian Veterans and her recommendations were included in their report “Improving Services to Improve Quality of Life for Veterans and Their Families”.

 Tricia earned a Bachelor of Arts degree in Psychology with a minor in Economics from the University of Victoria.
 She is a Certified Vocational Rehabilitation Professional (CVRP), a Registered Rehabilitation Professional (RRP) and has recently completed her MBA in Executive Management specializing in Leadership with Royal Roads University.